zopefoundation/z3c.authenticator/src/z3c/authenticator/README.txt

 it's context which is the real IUser.

 The Authenticator doesn't use a prefix.
-The usage of a prefix is only implemented in the IUserContainer.
+The usage of a prefix is only implemented in the IGroupContainer.

 We do not use a prefix in the IUserContainer because of the used unique user id tokens.
-This will make sure that the same principal id doesn't get used at a later time (Common criteria).
+This will make sure that the same principal id doesn't get used at a later time (common criteria).
 There is a ``add`` method which creates this id for you based on the login.
 The __setitem__ should not get used directly for adding IUser instances anymore.
 We heavily restricted the usage of this method.
 See the inline doc tests in __setitem__ for more info.